 What is the brachial plexus?

-The incidence rate for BPBP is approximately one in every 1,000 births.
-The most common causes of BPBP are:
+BPBP occurs in is about one in every 1,000 births.
+The most common causes are:

 - Maternal diabetes